derhansen/sf_event_mgt/Documentation/ForDevelopers/Signals/Index.rst

          Signal is called after a user message has been sent.
 Use this signal, if you want to send additional notifications (e.g. BCC of the user email to an additional e-mail address).

+- :Class:
+         DERHANSEN\SfEventMgt\Service\NotificationService

+   :Name:
+         sendUserMessageCustomSenderData

+   :Arguments:
+         &$senderName, &$senderEmail, &$replyToEmail, $registration, $type, $this

+   :Description:
+         Signal is called before a user message will be sent.
+Use this signal, if you want to modify the sender data (e-mail address, name and reply-to) to a custom value (e.g. set sender e-mail address to e-mail address of organisator)